RodgerOliver/ethical-hacking/README.md

   * `msfconsole -r /usr/share/bdfproxy/bdf_proxy_msf_resource.rc`

 #### Deliver the backdoor by any file type
-The target will recive a file with a backdoor, when this file is opened the backdoor will be executed in the background.
+The target will receive a file with a backdoor, when this file is opened the backdoor will be executed in the background.